SpaceX capsule zips through practice drive by space station

 Dragon blasted off aboard a SpaceX Falcon 9 rocket from Cape Canaveral Air Force Station in Florida on Tuesday.

-If all goes as planned, station flight engineers Don Pettit and Andre Kuipers will use the station's 58-foot (17.7-metre) robot arm to pluck Dragon from orbit shortly after 8 a.m.
-EDT (1200 GMT) on Friday and attach it to a berthing port on the station's Harmony connecting node about three hours later.
+If all goes as planned, station flight engineers Don Pettit and Andre Kuipers will use the station's 58-foot (17.7-metre) robot arm to pluck Dragon from orbit at about 11:30 a.m.
+EDT (1530 GMT) on Friday and attach it to a berthing port on the station's Harmony connecting node.

 "It is a test flight so I don't want to jinx myself and say what I can expect (on Friday) and then see something different," Couluris said.
 "We fly by the mantra of 'Train like you fly and then fly like you train,' and so far the mission has been proceeding just like a regular simulation."